RHIT-CSSE/csse332/labs/lab12/index.md

 ---
 layout: post
-title: Challenge Mini-Project Step 1
+title: Challenge Project Step 1
 readtime: true
 date: Mon Feb  6 2023
 ---

 # Introduction

-The goal of this mini-project is for you to choose your favorite feature of an Operating System and then add that feature (or some simplified version of it) to the xv6 kernel.
+The goal of this project is for you to choose your favorite feature of an Operating System and then add that feature (or some simplified version of it) to the xv6 kernel.
 The idea behind this exercise is for you to design, tune, and implement a simple OS features, based on your own research and understanding of